TID-Lab/downstream/CONTRIBUTING.md

 # Contributing Guidelines

-Downstream is actively built and maintained by the [Technologies & International Development](http://tid.gatech.edu/) (TID) Lab at Georgia Tech to support the [Aggie platform](https://github.com/tid-lab/aggie) and other research initiatives.
+Downstream is actively built and maintained by the [Technologies & International Development](http://tid.gatech.edu/) (T+ID) Lab at Georgia Tech to support the [Aggie platform](https://github.com/tid-lab/aggie) and other research initiatives.
 Outside contributions are welcome!

 ## Contribution Workflow